 How to Prepare

-Before meeting your Host in person, take the following steps to ensure a productive and positive experience:
+In short, before meeting your Host in person, take the following steps to ensure a productive and positive experience:

 - Research the company and your Host you will be shadowing with